ThisIsPIRI/classroom-timer/readme.md

 - Play sound some time before the class/recess starts.
 Unfortunately, no sound is included; you have to insert your own.

 ## TODO
-- Replace unreadable constant arrays with local file I/O.
+- Replace unreadable data lists with local file I/O.
 - Put the sound and background files back.